img

 npm ci

-composer i
+composer i --no-interaction -q --no-progress

 php artisan migrate --force

-If you use laravel mix instead of vite, you should replace the npm run build with the npm run prod
+If you use Laravel Mix instead of Vite, you should replace the *npm run build* with the *npm run prod*

-So let's explain the process in sections:
+So let’s explain the process in following sections:

 on: